stts-se/tillstudpub/promptrec/README.md

     $ ./promptrec_server

+The precompiled release includes a demo project for testing.
+If you start the server outside of a release, your initial project list may be empty, and you need to create a new project.

 ## Define a new project

 Project data is stored in the `projects` folder.
 To create a new project, create a folder inside the `projects` folder.
 The folder name will be the name of the project.
 Inside the project folder, create a text file `text.txt` with the prompt texts, one prompt per line on the following format: